Aliahmad-Panda/Remote-Control-Car-on-Stm32/README.rst

 	....
 To add

 Setup:
+	Setup the project on Zephyr RTOS.
 	Use pin and PWN to control Motors.
 	Setup Bluetooth signals.
 	...
 To add.

 Steps to take:
+	Need to learn the usage of GPIOs.
 	Need to learn the usage of PWM.
 	Need to learn how to use external pins.
 	Need to learn how to use Bluetooth.